-Current agricultural processes in the Delta are optimized with irrigation through California's variable rainfall and hot summers but may not withstand climate changes through 2100.
+Agricultural processes in the Delta are optimized with irrigation through California's variable rainfall and hot summers but may not withstand climate changes through 2100.
 Depending on emissions scenarios, models, and sub-region, Delta seasonal temperatures are likely to increase 4°F (summer maximum) and 2.3°F (winter minimum) by 2030 and 9.7°F (summer maximum) and 8.6°F (winter minimum) by 2100 (ensemble mean of four models on Emissions Scenario 8.5, Fairbanks et al. 2019).
 By 2100, the Delta's mean annual maximum temperature could increase between 2.2°F and 4°F (Fairbanks et al. 2019).
-Throughout the century, the western and northern Delta regions are estimated to have the highest summer temperatures (Fairbanks et al. 2019).
-For the greater Central Valley, the mean annual maximum temperature by 2100 is projected to be warmer than the Delta and Suisun Marsh by about 2.0°F (CalAdapt 2017).
+Throughout the century, the western and northern Delta regions are estimated to have the highest summer temperatures, and the southern and northern Delta regions are predicted to have the highest winter temperatures (Fairbanks et al. 2019).
+For the greater Central Valley, the mean annual maximum temperature by 2100 is projected to be warmer than the Delta and Suisun Marsh by about 2.0°F (Cal-Adapt 2017).
 In this way, the Delta and Suisun Marsh may serve as a thermal refuge for crops that would otherwise be subject to more temperature stress elsewhere in the Central Valley.